iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

 In few steps, you can import data from CSV, JSON, or JSONL data files in your S3 buckets.
 Before creating a dataset that uses bucket files, you must configure credentials for accessing the bucket.
 Here are the credential types:

 - **AWS Integration:** Grant Apperate's S3 user bucket read access.
 Learn how at [Accessing S3 via AWS Integration](./accessing-s3-via-storage-integration.md).
 - **Access Key:** Specify your bucket access key and secret access key.
-For details, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md). (**Important:** This option is currently broken for creating a new dataset.)
+For details, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).

 Here we'll create a dataset from an S3 bucket file.